Collaborative Research Groups

 • Generate new ways of having its scientific programs driven by its member scientists.

-• The program will help elicit proposals for thematic summers, miniprograms, BIRS events, and distinguished scholars as part of the application process.
+• The program will help elicit proposals for Focused Periods during the summers, miniprograms, BIRS events, and distinguished scholars as part of the application process.

 • Facilitate multi-site interactions and collaborations, including advanced graduate courses, bridging geography.